 Balmacewen Intermediate School recognizes and encourages the use of communication and information technology by our staff and students.
-Email and internet is offered for all staff and students with the goal of promoting educational excellence.
+Email and internet is offered for all staff and students to enable access to resources and learning.

-All online content is filtered by the school network and will prevent any inappropriate or objectionable material being accessed.
+All online content is filtered by the national N4L school network and will prevent any inappropriate or objectionable material being accessed.
 The filter applies to all users.
 Staff and students will sign a Digital Citizenship Agreement that gives clear guidelines for use.